Mathématique: Chapter 80

 “Personal?”
 Woolsey asked.

-“I mean—” Jackson cast his gaze back toward the observation deck where McKay bent over a console.
+Jackson cast his gaze back toward the observation deck where McKay bent over a console.
 “This place is a cathedral.
 A temple to the sea.
 Fractal stained glass, partitioned like coral.
-Metal like water.
-Stone like sun.”
-He smiled, small and warm, his fingertips still in the flowing slide of a silver-backed waterfall.
+Metal that shines like water.
+Stone that suggests sun.”
+He smiled, small and warm, his fingertips still in the flow of a silver-backed waterfall.
 “And now—water runs through it.”
-He knelt at a shallow trough at the base of the walls, where grating had appeared.
-“There are lights here.
+He knelt to study a shallow trough at the base of the wall, where silver molding had dropped away to reveal an inlaid grate over running water.
+“There are lights on the underside of these grates.
 Hard to see on a day full of sun.
 But…I’m wondering if something’s meant to grow.”
 He looked up at them.
 “We’ll see.”

 “Grow?”
 Woolsey echoed.

 “There’s keeping us alive,” Jackson said, back on his feet, “and then there’s saying hello.
 Rolling out the green carpet.
-I don’t think the control crystal in our life support has a defined purpose.
-I’m guessing it’s a calling card.
-Maybe the first real mark of status humanity’s been given.
+Maybe the control crystal in our life support lacks a defined purpose.
+Maybe it’s a calling card.
+Maybe it’s first real mark of status humanity’s been given.
 Not a weapon, not a power source—”

 “An AmEx Black Card,” Vala said sagely.